 That thing is so much fun!
-AND there are SO many doughnuts just waiting to be made!
+AND there are SO many donuts just waiting to be made!

-And now that I think about it, it may end up not being good for my health to be able to make a batch of doughnuts in five minutes flat.
+And now that I think about it, it may end up not being good for my health to be able to make a batch of donuts in five minutes flat.